bevyengine/rfcs/rfcs/45-stageless.md

 ## Future possibilities

-Despite the large scope of this RFC, it leaves quite a bit of interesting follow-up work to be done:
+There are a few proposals that should be considered immediately, hand-in-hand with this RFC:

+1. If-needed ordering constraints.
-1. Opt-in automatic insertion of flushing systems for command and state (see discussion in [RFC #34](https://github.com/bevyengine/rfcs/pull/34)).
+2. Opt-in automatic insertion of flushing systems for command and state (see discussion in [RFC #34](https://github.com/bevyengine/rfcs/pull/34)).
-2. First-class indexes, built using atomic ordering constraints (and likely automatic inference).
 3. Multiple worlds (see [RFC #16](https://github.com/bevyengine/rfcs/pull/43), [RFC #43](https://github.com/bevyengine/rfcs/pull/43)), as a natural extension of the way that apps can store multiple schedules.

+In addition, there is quite a bit of interesting but less urgent follow-up work:

+1. Atomic groups ([RFC #43](https://github.com/bevyengine/rfcs/pull/43)), to ensure that systems are executed in a single block.
-4. Opt-in stack-based states (possibly in an external crate).
+2. Opt-in stack-based states (possibly in an external crate).
-5. More complex strategies for run criteria composition.
+3. More complex strategies for run criteria composition.
    1. This could be useful, but is a large design that can largely be considered independently of this work.
    2. How does this work for run criteria that are not locally defined?
-6. A more cohesive look at plugin definition and configuration strategies.
+4. A more cohesive look at plugin definition and configuration strategies.
-7. A graph-based system ordering API for dense, complex dependencies.
+5. A graph-based system ordering API for dense, complex dependencies.
-8. Warn if systems that emit commands do not have an appropriate command-flushing ordering constraint.
+6. Warn if systems that emit commands do not have an appropriate command-flushing ordering constraint.
-9. Run schedules without exclusive world access, inferring access based on the contents of the `Schedule`.
+7. Run schedules without exclusive world access, inferring access based on the contents of the `Schedule`.
-10. Automatically add and remove systems based on `World` state to reduce schedule clutter and better support one-off logic.
+8. Automatically add and remove systems based on `World` state to reduce schedule clutter and better support one-off logic.
-11. Tooling to force specific schedule execution orders: useful for debugging system order bugs and precomputing strategies.
+9. Tooling to force specific schedule execution orders: useful for debugging system order bugs and precomputing strategies.